MaterializeInc/materialize/doc/user/content/sql/functions/now_and_mz_now.md

 <!-- This example also appears in temporal-filters -->
 It is common for real-time applications to be concerned with only a recent period of time.
-In this case, we will filter a table to only include only records from the last 30 seconds.
+In this case, we will filter a table to only include records from the last 30 seconds.

 ```sql
 -- Create a table of timestamped events.